btcpayserver/btcpayserver-doc/docs/Deployment/ManualDeployment.md

 ### Step 1 Cloudflare setup
 First, we are going to create the tunnel on Cloudflare.
 You need to create an account on Cloudflare and add their DNS to [your domain](https://www.namecheap.com/support/knowledgebase/article.aspx/9607/2210/how-to-set-up-dns-records-for-your-domain-in-cloudflare-account/), in this example would be YourDomain.com.
+More [documentation](https://developers.cloudflare.com/cloudflare-one/faq/cloudflare-tunnels-faq/#how-can-tunnel-be-used-with-partial-dns-cname-setup) on " How tunnel can be used with Partial DNS (CNAME Setup) "

 ### Step 2 Setting up Argo Tunnel